What to expect during a Relocation Property Assessment

 - Various kitchen appliances.

-Individual assessments may be ordered in conjunction with and/or subsequent to the RAL Property Assessment dependent upon client request and/or policy.
+Individual assessments may be ordered in conjunction with and/or subsequent to the ReloOlogy Property Assessment dependent upon client request and/or policy.

 What is a Pest/Wood Destroying Insect Inspection?